Head Coach Todd Lorensen

 Despite taking over less than a month before the start of school, Lorensen assembled a team that went 23-10 and reached the semi-finals of the ICCAC Regional Tournament.
 The Spartans accomplished many feats that hadn’t occurred in more than a decade, including a 20-win season, a .500 or better league record, winning a home regional tournament game, and spending six consecutive weeks in the national polls.

 In addition to their work on the court, the Southwestern men took care of business in the classroom and volunteered numerous times in the community.
 Volunteer projects included an Alzheimer’s walk, Special Olympics basketball camp, and an Autism 5K.
-Six members of the team were named academic all-region.
+In two years, a total of 16 members of the team have been named academic all-region.

 Prior to that Lorensen spent two seasons at NCAA Division II Truman State University, located in Kirksville, MO.
 There he teamed up with Head Coach Matt Woodley to turn around a program with just 24 wins during the previous four seasons.
 It didn’t take long for progress to occur as Truman won more games during that first season than in the previous five.
 Year number two they exceeded that win total again and qualified for the conference tournament for the first time in six seasons.
 Those two seasons laid the foundation for Truman’s 20-win season, in 2013-14, after Lorensen departed for Iowa Wesleyan.
 Lorensen was instrumental in the development of 2013-14 Great Lakes Valley Conference Player of the Year Mike Carlson who is now on his third pro contract overseas.
 In addition, Lorensen successfully recruited 2011-12 Freshman of the Year Seth Jackson.
 During his time in Kirksville, he coached four all-conference players.